 - Speaking of Fridays, #FunFactFriday is a great way to educate your followers with an FAQ video.

-You can connect Instagram to your Facebook and Twitter profiles for easy cross-posting.
-From Instagram you can select whether you would like your post shared on these platforms as well.
+You can connect Instagram to your agency's Facebook and Twitter profiles for easy cross-posting.
+From Instagram, you can select whether you would like your post shared on these platforms as well.

 Instagram is a social media powerhouse.
 You can capitalize on its popularity by adding it to your agency marketing plan.
 Use these tips above to help you claim your stake (and followers) on IG.